Waiting with God during Advent

 TWO: How is God asking you to trust Him in your season of waiting well with Him?

-- This was harder, but I died to my will each morning with the prayer, “Lord, let your will be done; you know the desires of my heart, and I trust your plan for me.”
+- This was harder for me.
+I died to my will each morning with the prayer, “Lord, let your will be done.
+You know the desires of my heart, and I trust your plan for me.”
 This prayer became one I still repeat today.
 Transferring control from me to God.
 This act of freedom led me to know and honestly believe that I am enough, even in my season of waiting.
 I am enough; God is with and for me.

 THREE: How can you draw near to God during your season of waiting well with Him?